TobiramaSan/css-animation-popup/README.md

 # css-animations
-This is a folder that contains some of my animations
+This is a folder that contains a popup animation